abboudl/Chik-p/0-Initial-Setup-Stage/readme.md

 The gcloud service account is used to provision cloud resources using the `gcloud` commandline utility during the **Cloud Resource Provisioning Stage**.
 It has full administrative access to all cloud resources in the CTF project including hosts, managed DNS zones, GKE clusters, etc. `gcloud` authenticates to GCP as this service account using a private key obtained from the Google Cloud Console.

 ### The CTF Github Account
 During the infrastructure build process, Ansible clones this respository to retrieve and deploy CTF services (CTFd, Nginx, etc.).
 Chik-p assumes that the CTF Infrastructure Administrator stores their customized copy of Chik-p in a private Github repository.
-As a consequence of this assumption, the CTF Infrastructure Administrator must generate an SSH key pair for hosts in the CTF in order to give them access to this Github repository.
+As a consequence, the CTF Infrastructure Administrator must generate an SSH key pair for hosts in the CTF in order to give them access to this Github repository.

 The public key must be uploaded manually to the CTF's Github account.
 Later, an Ansible playbook in the **Host Configuration Stage** distributes the associated private key to each host in the CTF environment.

 ### The `ansible` user
-The `ansible` user is a local account that exists on every host in the CTF environment.
-Ansible logs in as this user when it needs to run playbooks that require root privileges on the target host.
-These playbooks are often concerned with creating users, installing packages, and modifying system parameters.
+The `ansible` user is a bootstrap account that drives the infrastructure build process.
+It creates users, installs packages, and modifies system parameters.
 The `ansible` user is created and its public key is uploaded to each host in the CTF environment by `gcloud` (as part of the host's creation process).
+It is deleted once all hosts are ready for service deployment.

 ### The `ctf` user
-The `ctf` user is a local account that exists on every host in the CTF environment.
-The `ctf` user serves two purposes:

-1. During the initial infrastructure build process, Ansible logs in as this user when it needs to deploy services or run playbooks that DO NOT require root privileges on the target host.
-In that sense, it serves as a second Ansible service account.
-2. It is used by the CTF infrastructure administrator to carry out day to day administrative tasks (such as starting and stopping services).
+The `ctf` user is a local account that exists permanently on every host in the CTF environment.
+Driven by Ansible, it deployes services to hosts.
+It is also used by the CTF infrastructure administrator to carry out day to day administrative tasks (such as starting and stopping services).
 By default, it is a member of the `sudo` and `docker` groups.

 The `ctf` user is created and its public key is uploaded to each host in the CTF environment by Ansible during the **Host Configuration stage**.

 ### How do I generate SSH keys for these accounts?
 We will show you!
-SSH keys for the Gcloud Service Account, the CTF Github Account, the `ansible` user, and the `ctf` user will be generated in the **Initial Setup Stage** (as in very soon).
+SSH keys for the gcloud service account, the CTF Github account, the `ansible` user, and the `ctf` user will be generated in the **Initial Setup Stage** (as in very soon).

 ### Are there any other accounts?
 Oh yes!
 Plenty!
 There are accounts associated with every service (CTFd, ELK, etc.).
 In objective #5, we will add these to our LastPass password vault.